ProcyonisComputing/ProcyoLang/README.md

 ⚠️ NO LONGER SUPPORTED, UPDATED AND PROVIDED..!

-The ProcyoLang Interactive Shell is a command-line interface that allows users to interact with ProcyoLang, however, it lacks few features/commands present in ProcyoLang Script Interpreter, like actual `for` loop, `if-else` statements, etc.
+The ProcyoLang Interactive Shell was a command-line interface that allowed users to interact with ProcyoLang, however, it lacked few features/commands present in ProcyoLang Script Interpreter, like actual `for` loop, `if-else` statements, etc.

 ### ProcyoLang Script Interpreter